 If anyone would like to explain anything else about the meaning of these rhymes or share other rhymes like them, feel free to comment below.

 This article was posted on Wednesday, November 9th, 2011 at 9:56 pm and is filed under Counting-out Rhymes, Counting-out Rhymes, Countries & Cultures, England, English Nursery Rhymes, Languages, Nursery Rhymes, Rhymes by Theme, Scotland, Scottish Nursery Rhymes, Welsh, Welsh Nursery Rhymes.
 You can follow any responses to this entry through the RSS 2.0 feed.
-You can leave a response, or trackback from your own site.
+You can skip to the end and leave a response.
+Pinging is currently not allowed.

 One Response to “A Scottish Choosing Rhyme – Zeenty Teenty”